ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/browsingforfiles.md

 You may encounter an issue where you can't find one of your files or folders.
 This may be because you haven't accessed it for a while and can't remember exactly where it is located.

-If this is the case, you can directly search for a file or folder using the search function in the FASTdrive web app.
+If this is the case, you can directly search for a file or folder using the search function in the FastDrive web app.

 At the top of every page you will see a small magnifying glass.
 Clicking this icon will expand the search box.